zio/zio/docs/reference/state/fiberref.md

 ## Use Cases

 Whenever we have some kind of scoped information or context, we can think about `FiberRef` as a way to store that information.

+When developing applications, there are several use cases for `FiberRef`.
+Let's take a look at some of them:

+1. **Distributed Tracing**— In an architecture, where we have highly concurrent workflows and distributed services, there is a need to trace requests as they propagate through the services.
+To be able to trace requests, we can use `FiberRef` to design the system to automatically propagate request-scoped information.

+2. **Contextual Logging**— In lot of cases, logs are not independent piece of information, but they are part of a larger context.
+So other than just logging the message, we also need to log some additional information such as the request ID, the user ID, the session id, and so on.
+So whe we collect these logs, we can correlate them based on a common data point.
+Instead of explicitly passing these contextual information, we can use `FiberRef`.

+3. **Execution Scoped Configuration**— When we write applications, we would like to make them configurable.
+So we configure the application once and used it throughout the whole components.
+Not all configurations are global.
+There are certain kinds of configurations that are not global, or at least we have a default value for them globally, but we need to change them dynamically for certain regions. `FiberRef` is a nice tool to model these kind of configurations.

-In ZIO we have several use cases for `FiberRef`:
+In ZIO we have several use cases for `FiberRef`.
+Let's discuss some of them:

 1. Whenever we use `ZIO.withParallelism`, we can specify the parallelism factor for a region of code.
 So this information will be stored inside a `FiberRef`, without any need to pass it around all effects explicitly.
 When we exit the region, the parallelism factor will be restored to the original value:

 ```scala mdoc:compile-only